-Juniors doctors vote for strikes in England
+Junior doctors vote for strikes in England

 "We hugely value the work of junior doctors and it is deeply disappointing some union members have voted for strike action," Mr Barclay added.

-Sources at the BMA have said the 26% pay demand does not necessarily need to be paid in one go, but until the government agreed to restoring pay action would continue.
+Sources at the BMA have said the 26% pay demand does not necessarily need to be paid in one go, but until the government agreed to restoring pay, action would continue.

 The BMA has yet to decide whether to strike elsewhere in the UK as it awaits more information from ministers about their pay plans in Scotland, Wales and Northern Ireland.